 Whenever we start the maintenance of the agroforest, it is recommended that you first do selective weeding.
-Selective weeding is a term coined by Ernst, which means removing those plants that belong to a previous system of succession, for example, when we plant Mombasa with annual sedge growing in the middle of it, when we cut the Mombasa we must remove the annual sedge, if possible, by with the root, because this belongs to the system of accumulation well before the Mombasa, and which also has very early flowering.
-Whenever the annual sedge flowers, it is indicating maturation and halting the development of the Mombasa, the same applies with the flowering of the daisy, the black-jack, the southern sand burr, avanço, and many other grasses and weeds with a short cycle, which are abundant in the systems of accumulation.
-These weeds have an important role in covering the soil, concentrating scarce nutrients, preparing the environment for the plants in the future, etc. When the system advances and the soil improves, more efficient plants which produce biomass and have a close carbon/nitrogen ratio begin to arise, our role then is to accelerate the natural succession, removing the plants from previous systems and creating better opportunities for the emergence of the plants of the future, thus we pull up the black-jack and use it to protect a pigeon pea plant, or Mombasa.
-To better understand, let us imagine a field of satintail (Imperata sp), we start this field without inputs, we concentrate the satintail mowed into islands, on these islands we plant trees of more advanced systems of accumulation, like the wolf apple, vernonia, enterolobium, yopo (if the site is in the Cerrado biome) and, in locations with a slightly more improved soil, we plant cassava.
-When these islands of satintail of decompose, they feed the soil, lots of Brachiaria Brisantha can arise naturally in these places, in many places the satintail grows back, near the islands there will always be a gradient of fertility, and plants that appear show us this gradient, these are the indicator plants.
+Selective weeding is a term coined by Ernst, which means removing those plants that belong to a previous system of succession, for example, when we plant Mombasa with annual sedge growing in the middle of it, at the time of cutting the Mombasa we must remove the annual sedge, if possible, by the root, because this belongs to the system of accumulation well before the Mombasa, and which also has very early flowering.
+Whenever the annual sedge flowers, it is indicating maturation and halting the development of the Mombasa, the same applies with the flowering of the daisy, the black-jack (cobbler’s pegs), the southern sand burr, avanço, and many other grasses and weeds with a short cycle, which are abundant in the systems of accumulation.
+These weeds have an important role in covering the soil, concentrating scarce nutrients, preparing the environment for the plants in the future, etc. When the system advances and the soil improves, more efficient plants which produce biomass and have a low carbon/nitrogen ratio begin to arise, our role then is to accelerate the natural succession, removing the plants from previous systems and creating better opportunities for the emergence of the plants of the future, thus we pull up the black-jack and use it to protect a pigeon pea plant, or Mombasa.
+To better understand, let us imagine a field of satintail (Imperata spp.), we start this field without inputs, we concentrate the satintail mowed into islands, on these islands we plant trees of more advanced systems of accumulation, like the wolf apple, vernonia, enterolobium, yopo (if the site is in the Cerrado biome) and, in locations with a slightly more improved soil, we plant cassava.
+When these islands of satintail of decompose, they feed the soil, lots of Brachiaria brisantha can arise naturally in these places, in many places the satintail grows back, near the islands there will always be a gradient of fertility, and plants that appear show us this gradient, these are the indicator plants.
 For example, the emergence of plants of the accumulation systems of like Andropogon bicornis shows us that the soil is still acid in those places (see the appendix - indicator plants).
 As trees grow and are pruned, we have the best quality material for formation of humus, the acidity decreases, purslane (Portulaca oleracea) arises, an indicator plant of better soil fertility, with the pruning of trees and improvement of soil fertility, we introduce plants such as passion fruit, fruit trees, cassava and all other cultivated plants that have an interest in establishing themselves in this place, together with native trees, such as fruit trees and hardwoods.
-The construction of the agroforest above was carried out without the introduction of any external input, apart from the cassava seeds and shoots.
+The construction of the agroforest above was carried out without the introduction of any external input, apart from the cassava, seeds and shoots.